bet4a/d3wiki/Geo-Projections.md

 ## Standard Abstract Projection

-Most projections provided by D3 are created via d3.geo.projection and are configurable: you can rotate the globe, scale or transform the canvas, etc. Unless you’re implementing a new raw projection, you probably won’t the d3.geo.projection constructor, but you are likely to use the configuration methods.
+Most projections provided by D3 are created via d3.geo.projection and are configurable: you can rotate the globe, scale or transform the canvas, etc. Unless you’re implementing a new raw projection, you probably won’t use the d3.geo.projection constructor, but you are likely to use the configuration methods.

 <a name="projection" href="#wiki-projection">#</a> d3.geo.<b>projection</b>(<i>raw</i>)